AidanSun05/ImGuiTextSelect/docs/readme.md

     return lines.size();
 }

-// Create a TextSelect instance
+// Create a TextSelect instance.
+You can pass `true` as third argument to enable word wrapping.
+// Wrapping is disabled by default.
 TextSelect textSelect{ getLineAtIdx, getNumLines };

 // ---------- In the main render loop: ----------